 - My name means graceful in my native language.

 - I was born in the same village as the first Pakistani Nobel laureate; But, I grew up in the United States in the Midwest and South.

 - I grew up in uneducated environments, which has deeply shaped how I view communication.
 Basically, I try to keep a practical spin on everything that I learn.

-I am currently in my senior year majoring in History.
-And eventually, I plan to go to graduate school for neuroscience and medical school for neurosurgery.
+- I currently Stanford University on a full-ride scholarship from the Bill and Melinda Gates Foundation; I am majoring in history with the eventual plan to go to graduate school for neuroscience or medical school for neurosurgery.

 This website is my electronic portfolio for the Notation in Science Communication (NSC) Program.

 The NSC Program was developed at Stanford University with the purpose of helping scientists become better communicators to promote innovation and collaboration in academia.

 I first got into the program when I noticed that science papers were extremely difficult to read.
 It would take me hours to read a simple neuroscience paper!
 But, I noticed that certain scientists like David Eagleman (neuroscientist) or Robert Sapolsky (primatologist) were able to explain these advanced topics with ease and simplicity.
 For example, Sapolsky could easily explain how baboons low on the social ladder experienced elevated stress hormone release, reflecting similar parallels to humans low on the social ladder.
 Though Sapolsky was taking complex measurements in the field, he kept the facts clear!

 I had to learn how to better communicate science.